Algae Green Pool Algae Green Pool — Can Pool Algae Be Brown? Types, ID & Treatment Guide

 Mustard Algae (Yellow-Brown Algae)

-The most common cause of brown algae appearance is actually mustard algae, scientifically known as yellow algae.
+The most common cause of brown algae appearance is actually mustard algae, also commonly known as yellow algae.
 This stubborn organism appears yellow-brown to brownish-green and typically clings to pool walls, steps, and shaded areas.
 Mustard algae is chlorine-resistant and often mistaken for dirt or sand because it brushes off easily but returns quickly.

 Dead Green Algae